optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

-To improve the integration with modern automatic differentiation frameworks, `jac` or `fun_and_jac` can also be a string `"jax"` or a more autocomplete friendly enum `em.autodiff_backend.JAX`.
+To improve the integration with modern automatic differentiation frameworks, `jac` or `fun_and_jac` can also be a string `"jax"` or a more autocomplete friendly enum `om.autodiff_backend.JAX`.
 This can be used to signal that the objective function is jax compatible and jax should be used to calculate its derivatives.
 In the long run we can add PyTorch support and more.
 Since this is mostly about a signal of compatibility, it would be enough to set one of the two arguments to `"jax"`, the other one can be left at